amitsaha/amitsaha.github.io/content/aws-network-acl-docker.md

 # Conclusion

-This problem may come up when wortking with Network ACLs in a hybrid Operating System enviorment as it did for me.
+This problem may come up when working with Network ACLs in a hybrid Operating System enviorment as it did for me.
 I can't help but feel thankful to the problem as it allowed me to dig into some networking basics.
 Who would have thought ephermal ports can have any impact on your life?